mew-mo/SUMMATIVE-02/readme.md

 It'd be cool if I could implement these extras in the future and improve my coding skills more!

+---

 ## Bonus
 :ski:

 *Since I grew up in Queenstown, I asked my Mum if she had any photos she had taken that I could use in my project copyright-free.
 The background image and modal image in my site were both taken by her!
-Here's a cool bonus pic she took of Queenstown from Cecil Peak*  :sunglasses: :sunrise_over_mountains:
+Here's a cool bonus pic she took of Queenstown from Cecil Peak*  :sunglasses:&nbsp;:sunrise_over_mountains:

 ![The view of Queenstown from Cecil Peak](img/cecil-peak.jpg?raw=true)